• Skip to primary navigation

 If semolina isn't available, you can use rice flour or cornstarch/ corn flour as an alternative.
 They'll make the fish fillets crispy.

-Yes, you can bake or air-fry the marinated King fish fillets.
+Yes, you can bake or air-fry the marinated Kingfish fillets.
 For baking, preheat the oven to 200°C (400°F) and bake for 15-20 minutes, flipping halfway.
 For air-frying, cook at 180°C (356°F) for 10-12 minutes or until crispy.

 How do I know when the fish is cooked?

-King fish cooks quickly.
-When the fish fillets are golden brown and crispy, and the fish flakes easily with a fork, it’s done.
+Kingfish cooks quickly.
+When the fish fillets are golden brown and crispy, and the fish flakes easily with a fork, it's done.
 Avoid overcooking to keep the fish moist.

 Can I make the fish fry marinade ahead of time?

 Yes, you can prepare the marinade (or the fish fry masala) a day in advance and store it in an airtight container in the refrigerator.
-For a longer shelf life, marinade can be stored in an airtight container in the freezer.
+For a longer shelf life, the marinade can be stored in an airtight container in the freezer.
 It stays good for a month.

+If you try this recipe, please leave a comment and rating below!
+We'd love to hear your feedback.
 And, consider following me on social media so we can stay connected.
-I’m on Facebook, Pinterest, and YouTube!
+I'm on Facebook, Pinterest, and YouTube!

 Recipe Card

-close-up of crispy king fish fry goan style served on a white plate with onion rings and lemon wedge.
+crispy king fish fry goan style served on a white plate with onion rings and lemon wedge.

-King Fish Fry Goan Style Recipe
+Kingfish Fry Goan Style Recipe

 5 from 1 vote